 Fifty-one is the average age of menopause.
 Menopause means, by definition, that a woman has been free of menstrual periods for a full year (12 months).
 Before reaching that milestone, a woman will go through a period of perimenopause that can last longer or shorter.
-During this stage, she notice her periods become less regular and less frequent.
-She may go without a period for three months, only to be surprised with menstruation just when she was thinking it wouldn't happen again.
+During this stage, she notices her periods become less regular and less frequent.
+She may go without a period for three months, only to be surprised with menstruation just when she thought it wouldn't happen again.

 It's no surprise that ovulation becomes erratic during this stage.
 At the same time, the actual quality of a woman's eggs also declines.
-This fact explains why woman are less likely to conceive at 40 and beyond, even before entering the perimenopause.
-Nonetheless, pregnancy can happen between a woman's late forties and early fifties, IF she is still having periods, even irregular ones.
+This fact explains why women are less likely to conceive at 40 and beyond, even before entering the perimenopause.
+Nonetheless, pregnancy can happen between a woman's late forties and early fifties, IF she is still having periods, even irregular ones, and if she ovulates.

 What does this mean for you?

 The bottom line?
-More mature women who would love to get pregnant should always assume it will not happen without the assistance of modern technology, while those who really don't want a(nother) baby should never believe they can safely ditch their contraceptives.
-I personally know a 49 year-old woman who conceived during the perimenopause because she thought there was no way she'd get pregnant.
+More mature women who would love to get pregnant should always assume it will not happen without the assistance of modern technology, while those who don't want a(nother) baby should never believe they can safely ditch their contraceptives.
+I personally know a 49-year-old woman who conceived during the perimenopause because she thought there was no way she'd get pregnant.

 While she and her husband are ecstatic to have a little one around the house now, her pregnancy did come as a huge shock.
 If you don't want this to happen to you, don't say no to birth control until you've been free of periods a full 12 months.
-On the other hand, thinking you can still get pregnant because you're still having periods isn't a good idea if you really want to conceive.
+On the other hand, thinking you can still get pregnant because you still have periods isn't a good idea if you want to conceive.

 The medical risks of pregnancy certainly go up with age.
 These risks apply to both mother and baby.